github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-jfrog.md

 ## Updating your {% data variables.product.prodname_actions %} workflow

-Once you establish a trust relationship between {% data variables.product.prodname_actions %} and the JFrog platform, you can update your {% data variables.product.prodname_actions %} workflow.
+Once you establish a trust relationship between {% data variables.product.prodname_actions %} and the JFrog platform, you can update your {% data variables.product.prodname_actions %} workflow file.

 In your {% data variables.product.prodname_actions %} workflow file, ensure you are using the provider name and audience you configured in the JFrog Platform.